-In this post we tell you about some of the ghost towns on Route 66,they are not all of them here, but they are the ones that have caught our attention the most.
-I hope you like it and enjoy Route 66 as much or more than us!
+In this post, we will tell you about some of the good place ghost towns on iconic Route 66 for those visiting for the first time; not all of them are here, but they are the ones that have caught our attention the most.

 Ghost Towns on Route 66